Za0Shu1/pdf_viewer_ue/README.md

-# pdf_viewer_ue4
+# pdf_viewer_ue
-A simple project supports to load pdf file in ue4 via web browser.
+A simple project supports to load pdf file in unreal engine via web browser.

 You should place your pdf files into local server\apache-tomcat-9.0.64\webapps\pdf-viewer\pdfs , or you can create your own folder .